Mountain Men (Virtual)

 In our Mountain Man Education Trunk, you'll find a ton of amazing items to bring the mountain men to life in your classroom.
 This includes animal pelts, mountain man clothing, knives, a beaver trap, a castoreum bottle, trade items, a canteen, and a ton more!
 It also includes world-class curriuculum and activities to use in your schools.

 Our physical Education Trunks are available for FREE for teachers to pick up at our museum.
 If that is not possible, our Virtual Education Trunks are an amazing resource for you!
 They are also completely free!
-This page shows you an example of some of the contents of the Virtual Education Trunks.
-Fill out the quick request form (below) and our Curator of Education will send you log in information on the next Monday.
+This page shows you an example of some of the contents of the Mountain Man Virtual Education Trunks.
+Fill out the quick request form (below) and you'll receive an IMMEDIATE text and email with the log in information for this trunk.
 If you have any questions, please call Jeremy at 307-286-8627.

 ⮜⮜ Back to Virtual Trunks